Pune Metro: (Line 1)

-Line 2 (Aqua Line)
+(Line 2)

 Aqua line runs from Ramwadi to Vanaz via Mangalwar Peth and Deccan Gymkhana.
 The line is so named because a section of it passes through the Mula-Mutha river bed.
 The elevated line covers a distance of 14.66 km and has 16 stations.
 It connects with the Purple line and Pink Line at the District Court interchange station.